This post contains affiliate links.

 Black Mission Fig

-Description and Flavor of Black Mission Figs: These are a type of fig known for their dark purple-black skin and vibrant pinkish-red flesh.
-They have a sweet, honey-like flavor with a subtle nuttiness and a chewy texture.
+These figs have a dark purple-black skin and vibrant pinkish-red flesh.
+They have a sweet, honey-like flavor with a hint of nuttiness and a chewy texture.
+They originated in Spain, but came to California brought by Spanish missionaries, and today California remains the USAโs leading grower.

-Best Uses for Black Mission Figs: These figs are delicious when eaten fresh, but also commonly dried to extend their shelf life.
-They can be added to salads, cheese platters, or used in baking, especially in fig bars, tarts, and desserts.
+Figs are a wonderful snack when eaten fresh.
+They are often dried, like so many other fruits, to extend their shelf life and make an equally as good snack as eating them fresh.
+They can be added to salads and cheese platters or used in baking desserts like fig bars and tarts.
 Figs are nutritious fruits high in dietary fiber, vitamins, and minerals.

 Black Raspberry

-Description and Flavor of Black Raspberries: These are small, dark-purple to black-colored berries that closely resemble blackberries.
+Black Raspberries are small, dark-purple to black berries that closely resemble blackberries.
+Both are native to North America and thrive in the northern regions.
 They are distinguishable by their cone-shaped appearance and distinct core that remains attached to the fruit when picked.
-Black raspberries have a sweet-tart flavor with a hint of earthiness, making them ideal for both fresh consumption and culinary applications such as jams, pies, and desserts.
+Black raspberries have a sweet-tart flavor with a hint of earthiness, making them ideal for eating fresh by the handful.

 Blueberry

-Description and Flavor of Blueberries: It seems unnecessary to describe blueberries, but they are small, round, and typically blue-black with flashes of purple.
-They are known for their sweet and slightly tangy flavor, making them a popular fruit for snacking, baking, and cooking.
+It seems unnecessary to describe blueberries, but they are small, round, and typically blue-black with flashes of purple.
+They have a sweet and slightly tangy flavor, making them a popular fruit for snacking, baking, and cooking.
 Blueberries have a thin skin and a juicy, soft interior that bursts with flavor when bitten into.

-Origin for Blueberries: Blueberries are native to North America and were eaten by native people thousands of years ago.
+Blueberries are native to North America and were eaten by native people thousands of years ago.
 Today, they are widely grown in the United States, particularly in northern states like Maine, Michigan, and New Jersey.
-They are also cultivated in Canada, Chile, and various European countries, allowing for year-round availability.

 Boysenberry

-Description and Flavor of Boysenberries: Boysenberries are a hybrid between blackberries, raspberries, and loganberries.
-When ripe they are large, dark purple to black berries with a sweet and slightly tangy flavor.
-Boysenberries are known for their juiciness and aromatic qualities, making them a favorite for jams, pies, and other desserts.
+Boysenberries are a hybrid between blackberries, raspberries, and loganberries.
+When ripe they are large, dark-purple to black berries with a sweet and slightly tangy flavor.

 Chokeberry

-Description and Flavor of Chokeberries: Also known as aronia berries, these are small, round fruits that come in red, black, or purple varieties.
-They have a tart and astringent flavor, which can be quite intense, hence the name “chokeberry.”
-The flavor is somewhat similar to cranberries but with a deeper, earthier note.
+Chokeberries are small, round fruits that come in red, black, and purple varieties.
+They have a tart astringent flavor, which can be pretty intense.
+This is what earned them the name โchokeberry.โ Their flavor is similar to cranberries but with an earthy taste.
+They are native to North America and were used by Native American tribes for both culinary and medicinal purposes.

-Best Uses for Chokeberries: They are often used in making jams, jellies, and juices, as their tartness can be balanced with sweeteners.
-They can also be used in baked goods like muffins and pies to provide a unique flavor profile.
-Chokeberry juice and extracts are used in the production of various health supplements due to their potential health benefits.
-Chokeberries are known for their high levels of antioxidants, which are believed to offer various health benefits, including potential anti-inflammatory and immune-boosting properties.
+Chokeberries are often used in making jams, jellies, and juices, in which their tartness is balanced with sweeteners.
+Chokeberry juice and extracts are also used to make health supplements, as they have purported health benefits.
+Like almost all blue and purple fruits, chokeberries have high levels of antioxidants, which are believed to offer various health benefits, including anti-inflammatory and immune-boosting properties.

 Concord Grapes

-Description and Flavor of Concord Grapes: These are a dark purple-black grape variety known for their rich, sweet, and intensely grapey flavor.
+These are a dark purple-black grape variety with a rich, sweet, and intensely grapey flavor.
 They are medium-sized, round, and have thick skins that make them popular for making grape juice, jams, and jellies.

-Origin of Concord Grapes: Concord grapes were developed by Ephraim Bull of Concord Massachusetts in 1849.
+Concord grapes were developed by Ephraim Bull of Concord, Massachusetts, in 1849.
 Today they are grown primarily in New York, Michigan, and Washington State.
 The United States produces over 400,000 tons of these grapes every year.

 Damson Plum

-Description and Flavor of Damson Plums: These are small, oval-shaped fruits with a distinctive dark purple or blue-black skin and tart flesh.
-They are known for their astringent, slightly sour flavor, which becomes sweeter as they ripen.
+Damson Plums are small, oval-shaped fruits with dark purple or blue-black skin and tart flesh.
+Their almost astringent, slightly sour flavor becomes sweeter as they ripen.

-Best Uses for Damson Plums: These plums are known for their high pectin content making them ideal for use in jams, jellies, and preserves.
-They can also be used in baking, particularly for pies and tarts, as well as in savory dishes like chutneys and sauces.
-In some regions, damson plums are used to make traditional alcoholic beverages like damson gin and fruit liqueurs.
-We like any plum in a berry plum smoothie.
+Damson Plums have a high pectin content, which makes them good for making jams, jellies, and preserves.
+They are also good in baking pies and tarts, as well as in savory dishes like chutneys and sauces.
+In some nations, damson plums are used to make alcoholic beverages like damson gin and fruit liqueurs.

 Elderberry